-After the Oracle database setups are completed, you can create the Visual Basic 6.0 project.
+After the Oracle Database setup is completed, you can create the Visual Basic 6.0 project.

-- 1. Start Visual Basic 6.0 and create a new project. - Make sure that the Microsoft ActiveX Data Objects 2.1 Library and Microsoft ActiveX Data Objects Recordset 2.1 Library are included as Project References.
+- 1. Start Visual Basic 6.0 and create a new project. - 2.
+Make sure that the Microsoft ActiveX Data Objects 2.1 Library and Microsoft ActiveX Data Objects Recordset 2.1 Library are included as Project References.